Management of Anaphylaxis

 Anaphylaxis can be precipitated by a broad range of triggers which can include medicines, food, radio-opaque dyes and venom.
 On admission, known allergies must be clearly documented on the Hospital Electronic Prescribing and Medicines Administration (HEPMA) system/prescription chart and in the medical notes.
 Any new allergies identified must be documented and communicated to the patient and the patient’s GP.
 If a drug is the trigger then also complete a ‘Yellow card’ adverse drug reaction form.
 Forms can be found in the BNF or at www.yccscotland.scot.nhs.uk/.

-Follow the NICE Guideline "Anaphylaxis: assessment and referral after emergency treatment" available here, specifically:
+Follow the National Institute for Health and Care Excellence (NICE) guidance "Anaphylaxis: assessment and referral after emergency treatment" available here, specifically:

 • All patients should be referred to a specialist clinic for allergy assessment.

-• Offer the patient (or, if appropriate, their parent and/or carer) an appropriate adrenaline auto-injector (request a supply of two auto-injectors at discharge) as an interim measure before the specialist allergy review (unless the reaction was drug-induced).
+• Offer patients (or, if appropriate, their parent and/or carer) an appropriate adrenaline auto-injector (request a supply of two auto-injectors at discharge) as an interim measure before the specialist allergy review (unless the reaction was drug-induced).

-• Individuals prescribed adrenaline auto-injectors must receive training in their use, and an emergency management or action plan.
+• Patients prescribed adrenaline auto-injectors (and/or their parents/carers) must receive training in their use, and have an emergency management or action plan.

 ;